hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_combine_chipQC_and_metrics.md

 > If you were unable to run the code successfully you download [this zipped folder](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/raw/master/sessionV/results/ChIPQCreport.zip), and open the html within.
 However, it may be better to download the report for the full dataset linked below instead.

-### `ChIPQC` report
+### ChIPQC report

-Since our report is based only on a small subset of data, the figures will not be as meaningful. **Take a look at the report generated using the full dataset instead.** Download [this zip archive](https://www.dropbox.com/s/sn8drmjj2tar4xs/ChIPQCreport%20-%20full%20dataset.zip?dl=1).
-Uncompress it and you should find an html file in the resulting directory.
+Since our report is based only on a small subset of data, the figures will not be as meaningful. **Take a look at the report generated using the full dataset instead.** Download [this zip archive](https://www.dropbox.com/s/sn8drmjj2tar4xs/ChIPQCreport%20-%20full%20dataset.zip?dl=1), uncompress it and you should find an html file in the resulting directory.
 Double click it and it will open in your browser.
-At the top left you should see a button labeled 'Expand All', click on that to expand all sections.
+At the top left you should see a button labeled "Expand All", click on that to expand all sections.

 #### The QC summary table: